 - Beat together butter, both sugars, egg, and vanilla using a hand mixer.

-- Beat in flour, cornstarch, baking soda, and salt, then beat in both types of chocolate.
+- Next, beat in both types of chocolate.

 - Scoop cookie dough onto the prepared baking sheet using a small cookie scoop.